 DOs with invested accounts retain funds from canceled checks on their books.

-A POC results when a check previously canceled by a UCC is subsequently presented for payment.
+A POC results when a check previously canceled by a UCC is subsequently presented for payment and accepted upon presentation.
 When Fiscal Service has sent a cancellation credit to the DO and the check is subsequently negotiated, Fiscal Service, via TRACS debits the DO's account through IPAC for the overpayment.
 Fiscal Service forwards a FS Form 3858 to the DO for completion by the payee/claimant.
 Upon receipt of the completed claim, Fiscal Service processes it according to the CFIF guidelines.

 TRACS generates an IPAC bill data file reflecting the individual payee or claimant and corresponding check information to accompany the IPAC bill.
 Credits and charges are listed separately and are not commingled in the same IPAC bill document or IPAC bill data file.

-The DO uses an IPAC bill generated from TRACS for reporting.
+DOs typically use IPAC bills generated from TRACS for reporting (except for TDO UCCs, as described in Section 7050.10, above).
 The IPAC bill and detail data are available to the DO in real-time on the IPAC website for current month transactions.
 The detail data remains available to the DO on the IPAC website up to 15 months after the credits and charges are transferred.
 The detail data must equal the total amount of the IPAC bill.
 The IPAC bill is documentary evidence that Fiscal Service provided credits or charges.
-TRACS transactions are automatically reported along with the agency’s daily IPAC transactions on an agency’s CARS Account Statement each day.
+TRACS transactions are automatically reported along with the federal entity’s daily IPAC transactions on a federal entity’s CARS Account Statement each day.

 After reporting a credit or charge to the F3880 account on its internal accounting records, the DO must prepare a journal voucher to clear the credit or charge from the F3880 account.
 The funds are returned to the appropriation or fund account identified by the DO.